-Saving money from what we make is arguably the most reliable way to build wealth.
-Your savings form the base.
-Any investment gains are built on top of those savings.
-If you don’t have a base, you won’t have much investment gains.
+Saving some of our income creates the foundation to build wealth.
+Our savings form the base.
+Any investment gains are built on top of these savings.
+If you don’t have a base, you won’t have much in investment gains.

 There’s an age-old rule of thumb: save 10% of your income.
-Then there’s a 50-30-20 budget from Senator Elizabeth Warren and her daughter in their book All Your Worth.
-It calls for saving 20% of your after-tax income.
-There are also some neat tables on the Internet that link your savings rate to how soon you can retire.
+Better savers save 20% of their income.
+More aggressive savers save 30% or 50% of their income.
+There are some neat tables on the Internet that link your savings rate to how soon you can retire.
 The higher your savings rate, the sooner you can retire.

 Savings = Gross Income – Taxes – Expenses

 Why does it matter whether it’s savings or an expense?
-It’s not for bragging on the Internet how high your savings rate is.
+It isn’t for comparing yourself with others.
 It matters because savings are better than expenses in building wealth.
 If it’s savings you should do more of it.
-If it’s expenses you should do less of it (unless it brings income elsewhere).
+If it’s expenses you should do less of it unless it brings income elsewhere.

 If mortgage payments are savings, are you saving more when you have a larger mortgage?
-If mortgage payments are just an expense, do you increase your expense when you pay extra toward your mortgage or when you have a 15-year loan versus a 30-year?
+If mortgage payments are just expenses, do you increase your expenses when you pay extra toward your mortgage or when you have a 15-year loan versus a 30-year loan?
 Are only the “extra” payments savings but the “regular” payments are expenses?

 Escrow Payments Are Expenses

 If your mortgage payments include escrow for insurance and property tax, that portion is clearly an expense.
-At best you get to hang on to the money temporarily.
+At best, you get to hang on to the money temporarily.
 When the insurance and property tax bills come due, that money is gone.
-If we ignore the small escrow reserve and the slight difference in the timing of the expenses, month in and month out, the escrow portion of your payments is simply an expense.
-The money goes to the insurance company and the state and local governments.
+If we ignore the small escrow reserve and the slight difference in the timing of the expenses, the escrow portion of your payments is simply an expense.
+The money goes to the insurance company and the government.

 Interest Is An Expense